|Poppies Keepsake Memorial|

 November 11th is Veterans Day in the USA, also known as Remembrance Day in Canada, and it marks the end of World War I, at the 11th hour of the 11th day of the 11th month in 1918.
 With ceremony, parades, and a moment of silence at 11:00am, we reflect on the immense debt of gratitude every one of us owes to our military men and women.
 This day not only commemorates those who have given their lives, it honors all who have served their country.
 Their courage and commitment to protecting our homeland, and indeed the world at large, warrant the deepest respect.

-The wearing of the brilliant red poppy at this time of year allows us to display our thanks on our collars, at the same time as making as small tangible donation to elderly veterans, many of whom need financial help in their senior years, or to returning veterans who have encountered difficulty finding work on their return to a declining economy.
+By wearing a brilliant red poppy at this time of year, we are able to display our thanks on our lapels, at the same time as making as small tangible donation to elderly veterans, many of whom need financial help in their senior years, or to returning veterans who have encountered difficulty re-entering life at home.
 The purchase of a poppy pin is a small token of appreciation we can confer to them.

 Some families have found comfort in adding a small keepsake to their shrine of remembrance.
 At this time of year, keepsake mementos with the pervasive poppies motif may be given as gifts to help honor the ones we have lost.